Lulu Wilson: Early life

 Wilson was born on October 7, 2005.
-Her parents are Barbara Wilson and Greg Wilson.
+Her parents are Barbara and Greg Wilson.
 She has two older sisters.

 Career

-Wilson started acting in commercials at the age of three.
-In 2012, she made her television debut in an episode of Louie and went on to appear in several television series such as The Millers, Black Box and Sharp Objects.
+Wilson started acting in commercials at the age of three in 2008.
+In 2012, she made her television acting debut in an episode of Louie and went on to appear in several television series such as The Millers, Black Box and Sharp Objects.

-She made her film debut in the 2014 horror film Deliver Us from Evil and went on to appear in horror films including Ouija: Origin of Evil (2016) and Annabelle: Creation (2017) She was also cast in the 2016 Marvel Studios film Doctor Strange, but her scene was cut for pacing purposes.
-In 2018, she appeared in the Netflix horror drama series The Haunting of Hill House.
+She made her film debut in the 2014 horror film Deliver Us from Evil and went on to appear in the horror films Ouija: Origin of Evil (2016) and Annabelle: Creation (2017) She was also cast in the 2016 Marvel Studios film Doctor Strange, but her scene was cut for pacing purposes.
+In 2018, she appeared in the Netflix horror drama series The Haunting of Hill House and had a part in Steven Spielberg's science-fiction film Ready Player One.

 In 2020, she played her first leading role as the title character in the action thriller Becky.
 That same year, she played the teenage Gloria Steinem in the biopic The Glorias.
 She also appeared in a first-season episode of Star Trek: Picard as the daughter of William T. Riker and Deanna Troi.

 In 2023, she reprised her role as Becky in the sequel The Wrath of Becky.
+The same year, she appeared in the horror miniseries The Fall of the House of Usher.
+In 2026, she appeared in the stoner comedy Pizza Movie.

+She will reprise her role as Becky in The Last Temptation of Becky which wrapped filming in February 2026 in Northern Ireland.